 - Data labels: Its enable values on Line chart.

-- Shapes: Using this you can enable markers on line & customize the marker shapes for all lines individually.
+- Markers: Using this you can enable markers on line & customize the marker shapes & color for all lines individually.

 - Zoom Slider: Enables zoom feature on chart, using this you can easily saw the small values on chart.